-Enter Priyaporn.
-Our trusty guide for the afternoon, which we handily organised through With Locals. (a plug: they have the best tours in Asia, all with local experts and at pocket-friendly prices).
+Enter our trusty food tour guide for the afternoon, Priya.
 We met her at the Kampaeng Phet MRT station, fully expecting to walk over to the nearby Chatuchak Weekend Market.
 Instead, she steered us towards another building and started giving us the history of the place.

 Essentially Or Tor Kor market was set up by the former King himself, as a way to support farmers from the highlands of Thailand in promoting their produce.
 The caveat?
 They needed to present the finest that they had, and they also had to transform it into ready-to-eat cuisine, to be tucked into in the market’s central food court.

 A gentle entry to markets

 The result is perfect for the first-time foreigner who hasn’t really gotten the hang of street food.
 And, like us, is not to keen to tuck into anything questionable.
 No traveller’s bug found here; the place is squeaky clean and a safe way to ease into local fare before heading to the backstreets of Bangkok, or even attempting a local cooking class.

 The main attraction for tourists is the central food court, where you’ll be delighted by the food available.
 For the adventurous palate, there is Thai curry in every colour and flavour: green, red, yellow; really whatever your heart desires.
 We snacked on traditional papaya salad (you can ask for it mild if needed) peppered with roasted peanuts, an incredible Pad Thai (the best we’ve ever had, truly) and beef noodles in a warming broth, punctuated by pork rinds.